A fundamental differential system of Riemannian geometry: The natural exterior differential system on

 \subsection{Geometry of the tangent sphere bundle}

-Let $M$ be an $n+1$-dimensional Riemannian manifold with metric tensor $g=\langle\ ,\ \rangle$.
+Let $M$ be an $n+1$-dimensional smooth Riemannian manifold with metric tensor $g=\langle\ ,\ \rangle$.
 We need to recall some basic differential geometry concepts for the study of the total space of the tangent bundle $\pi:TM\lrr M$.
-The technique has been thoroughly used and developed in various works by enumerable mathematicians in the last five decades, some of which, the most well-known, are presumably S.~Sasaki, P.~Dombrovsky and O.~Kowalsky.
-One may consult previous articles of the author in regard to this long and progressive study.
-Almost a century of mathematics has shown the tangent bundle of a given smooth manifold is indeed a proficuous instrument in many analytical fields of application.
-The treatment of $TM$ as a manifold is important, regardless its virtual presence when $M$ is assumed as the essential object of study.
+The theory has been thoroughly developed by various mathematicians in the last six decades.
+Our technique, recalled below, was introduced in \cite{Alb5,Alb3,Alb4}.

-The space $TM$ is well-known to be a $2n+2$-dimensional oriented manifold.
-A canonical atlas, arising from any given atlas of $M$, induces a natural isomorphism $V:=\ker\dx\pi\simeq\pi^*TM$.
+The total space $TM$ is well-known to be a $2n+2$-dimensional smooth manifold.
+A canonical atlas arises from any given atlas of $M$ and induces a natural isomorphism $V:=\ker\dx\pi\simeq\pi^*TM$ of vector bundles \textit{over} $TM$.
 This clearly agrees fibrewise with the tangent bundle to the fibres of $TM$.
-Supposing just a linear connection $\na$ is given on $M$, we may say the tangent bundle of $TM$ splits as $TTM=H\oplus V$, where $H$ is a sub-vector bundle (depending on $\na$).
+Supposing just a linear connection $\na$ is given on $M$, then the tangent bundle of $TM$ splits as $TTM=H\oplus V$, where $H$ is a sub-vector bundle (depending on $\na$).
 Clearly the \textit{horizontal} sub-bundle $H$ is also isomorphic to $\pi^*TM$ through the map $\dx\pi$.
 We may thus define an endomorphism

+which transforms $H$ into $V$ in the obvious way and vanishes on the \textit{vertical} sub-bundle. $B$ is called the \textit{mirror} map.